Research and Creative InterestsPhotojournalism Ethics, Experiental learning,

 His teaching areas include photojournalism, graphic communication and publication design, the mass media’s role in society, and the reporting of HIV/AIDS and healthcare.
 He is a Herbert Frederic Lieber Distinguished Teaching Professor.

-He is a native of Hinton, West Virginia, is married to Carol Kelly, and has two daughters: Anna, an education administator in New York City and Megan, a Fulbright Teaching Scholar in Bogatá, Colombia.
+He is a native of Hinton, West Virginia, is married to Carol Kelly, and has two daughters: Anna, an education administator in New York City and Megan, a Latin American policy analyst in Washington, DC.
 He is an avid, if slow, road bicyclist.